10 eCommerce Hacks to Supercharge Your Store

 Shipping is a key part of your business and is the point where consumers finally come into contact with your product.
 This is why it’s inherently important to map out a successful shipping strategy.

 If you haven't considered implementing free shipping, we highly recommend taking the time to evaluate if it's possible for your business.
 As consumer expectations continue to evolve, free shipping is becoming a requirement for modern eCommerce experiences.
-If you'd like to learn more, we go into shipping options in our customer experience webinar.

 When it comes to fulfillment, businesses should try to automate as much as possible.
 Tools such as ShipStation also help automate label printing, automatically send order status and tracking info updates to stores and customers.